CartoDB/carto-etl/README.md

   * `base_url`: CARTO API endpoint root for the user.
   * `api_key`: API key for the CARTO user.
   * `table_name`: Name of the target table in CARTO.
+  * `delimiter`: character used as delimiter in the CSV file, tipycally a comma
   * `columns`: Columns of the CSV file that will be transferred to CARTO.
 * Related to ETL:
   * `chunk_size`: Number of items to be grouped on a single INSERT or DELETE request.
 POST requests can deal with several MBs of data (i.e. characters), so this number can go quite high if you wish.